since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 #### Extra Attack
 Starting at 5th level, you can attack twice, rather than once, whenever you take the Attack action on your turn.

+The number of attacks increases to three when you reach 15th level in this class.

 #### Close Quarters Shooter